stefabat/CheatSheet/gnuplot.md

 	set bmargin <val>							# only on one axis, it keep the plot size constant! unset label									# if labels are set on one plot, need to be unset otherwise appear on next plot too!

+Small trick to center multiplots inside LaTex using only one ylabel on the left and keeping the plots with the same size: set lmargin to a sufficiently large value to accomodate the ylabel, set rmargin to a value close to 0.0, then unset ylabel and/or ytics after the first plot

 #### Various helpful commands

     help set style                              # to see all possible things that can be set to modify line, points, ...